cncf/wg-serverless/workflow/spec/spec.md

 ```

 The states data input filter selects all the vegetables from the main data input.
 Once all actions have performed, before the state transition
-or workflow execution completion (if this is an end state), the dataOutput path of the state filter selects only the vegetables which are "veggie like".
+or workflow execution completion (if this is an end state), the dataOutputPath of the state filter selects only the vegetables which are "veggie like".

 <p align="center">
 <img src="media/state-data-filter-example2.png" with="300px" height="400px" alt="State Data Filter Example"/>